near/docs/docs/tutorials/contracts/crossword/crossword.md

     near login

-This will bring you to NEAR Wallet again where you can confirm the creation of a **full-access** key.
-We'll get to full-access and function-call access keys later, just know that for powerful actions like "deploy" we'll need a full-access key.
+This will bring you to NEAR Wallet again where you can confirm the creation of a [**full-access** key](http://docs.near.org/docs/concepts/account#access-keys).
 Follow the instructions from the login command to create a key on your hard drive.
 This will be located in your operating system's home directory in a folder called `.near-credentials`.

 You can see the keys associated with your account by running following command, replacing `friend.testnet` with your account name: